 More than 270 million Indonesians live in an emerging economy with severe deficiencies in access to water and sanitation, health, and poverty.
 We have been in direct contact with these endemic problems with our projects for the past five years.
 The government plans foster collaboration between administrations, institutions, and companies to tackle the significant challenge of financing the solutions and are a hope for demonstrating the importance of taking on the SDG 17 targets to attain SDG 6: universal water and sanitation.

 More than 270 million Indonesians live in an emerging economy with severe deficiencies in access to water and sanitation, health, and poverty. © Johnjodeer

 At the school in Watugase, a village in Nagekeo, a district on the Indonesian island of Flores, 120 pupils and 11 teachers share one toilet.
 None of the district's primary schools have piped water or wells; they either buy water from the mobile delivery service or take it directly from the river.
 Sometimes children go to a small spring outside their school, but it does not always flow during the dry season.
 As there is no water, there are no hand-washing facilities, and, consequently, teaching hygiene practices is impossible.

 School children in Watugase, like in Galawea and Malaserade, other villages in the district, suffer from a high incidence of diarrhea and skin diseases.
-We have started another in partnership with World Vision, which will ensure that some 700 students aged six to twelve and 33 teachers have full access to safe water and proper hygiene and sanitation through the construction of appropriate facilities.
+We have started another aid project in partnership with World Vision, which will ensure that some 700 students aged six to twelve and 33 teachers have full access to safe water and proper hygiene and sanitation through the construction of appropriate facilities.

 Water in abundance but not for everyone